algaru01/TFM/SLURM/k8s/slurm/README.md

 Finally, we use again a `Service` for communication with the rest of *Slurm daemons*.

 ## `slurm-config.yaml`
-It contains all configuraton files required for automatization:
+It contains all the configuraton files required for automatization:
 * **slurm.conf**.
 General configuration of Slurm.
 Used in all nodes.
 * **slurmdb.conf**.
 If DB is enabled, configuration for *slurmdbd*.
 Used in *db-node*.
 * **cgroup.conf**.
 Configuration of *cgroup plugin*.
 Used in *compute-nodes*.

 ## `users.yaml`
-It contains all configuration files required for keeping track of the cluster users.
+It contains all the configuration files required to keep track of the cluster users.
 * **passwd**.
 File with users in system.
 It will automatically add users specified as Helm values.
 * **group**.
 File with groups in system.
 It will automatically add user groups specified as Helm values.
 * **shadow**.
 File with users passwords.
 It will automatically add users passwords specified as Helm values.